plloyd11/craftand/src/content/careers/campaign-coordinator.md

 * Track record of bringing a positive attitude to your work and team
 * Multilingual a plus

 Interested?
 Let’s talk.
-We offer competitive compensation and, per above, a healthy dose of autonomy in how you shape your role and manage your workflow.
+We offer competitive compensation ranging from $45,000 to $55,000 and, per above, a healthy dose of autonomy in how you shape your role and manage your workflow.
 Please drop us a note with your resume and any relevant links / information to hello@craftand.com.